KleberPF/OpenAim/README.md

 ## Building on Windows

-Right now it should work out of the box with Visual Studio.
-Open the CMake project and compile the OpenAim.exe target.
-There are also pre-compiled versions released semi-frequently in the Releases section.
+Right now it should work out of the box with Visual Studio, just open the CMake project and compile the OpenAim.exe target.

 ## Media